cburgmer/rasterizeHTML.js/README.md

 How it works
 ------------

 For security reasons rendering HTML into a canvas is severly limited.
+Firefox offers such a function via ctx.drawWindow(), but only with Chrome privileges (see https://developer.mozilla.org/en/Drawing_Graphics_with_Canvas).

 As described in http://robert.ocallahan.org/2011/11/drawing-dom-content-to-canvas.html and https://developer.mozilla.org/en/HTML/Canvas/Drawing_DOM_objects_into_a_canvas however it is possible by embedding the HTML into an SVG image as a <foreignObject> and then drawing the resulting image via ctx.drawImage().

 Limitations
 -----------

+This code is experimental.

 SVG is not allowed to link to external resources, as such all used resources need to be embedded using data: URIs.